juji-io/site/blog/a-step-to-step-guide-how-to-make-a-multi-purpose-chatbot-no-coding-required.md

 image: /assets/uploads/owen-beard-k21dn4ovxnw-unsplash.jpg
 credit: https://unsplash.com/@owenbeard
 ---
+The [Chatbot Tsunami](https://juji.io/blog/chatbot-tsunami-the-good-bad/) has brought us a flood of chatbots to help automate various business functions, including [customer service chatbots](https://juji.io/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required/) that automate customer Q&A, [marketing research chatbots ](https://interpret.la/insights/)that automate customer interviews,  and [HR chatbots](https://dl.acm.org/doi/fullHtml/10.1145/3232077) that automate job interviews.
+Although a chatbot is often made to automate one type of business function, users expect the chatbot to perform  multiple related functions as if they are interacting with a person.
+Here are several examples.

 You want to make a chatbot for an insurance company website.
-This chatbot will greet site visitors, provide insurance quotes, and answer visitor questions.
-Your challenge is how to make a chatbot that can support all these tasks and the arbitrary interleaving of the tasks.
-For example,  a chatbot should answer user questions **in the middle of** gathering user information for an insurance quote without derailing the quoting task flow:
+Although this chatbot's main function is to provide site visitors with an insurance quote,  it must  also answer user questions during the process (see chat example as below).

 ![An insurance website chatbot answering a user's question during the task of giving an insurance quote](/assets/uploads/insurance-1.png)

 ![An insurance website chatbot answering a user's question during the task of giving an insurance quote](/assets/uploads/insurance-2.png "The best AI chatbot should serve multi-purposes - insurance chatbot")

 You want to make a chatbot for a hospital website.
-This chatbot will greet site visitors, triage care situations, and answer visitor questions.
-Your challenge is how to make a chatbot that can support all the tasks and the arbitrary interleaving of these tasks.
-For example, the chatbot should answer user questions **in the middle of** performing a care triage but without derailing the triage task flow:
+Although this chatbot's main function is to triage care situations, it must also answer visitor questions during the triage process (see chat example below).

 ![A hospital website chatbot answering a user question during care triage](/assets/uploads/healthcare-1.png)

 ![A hospital website chatbot answering a user question during care triage](/assets/uploads/healthcare-2.png "The best AI chatbot should serve multi-purposes - healthcare chatbot")

 You want to make a chatbot for a bank website.
-This chatbot will greet visitors, manage bank accounts, and answer visitor questions.
-Your challenge is how to make a chatbot that can perform all the tasks and support the arbitrary interleaving of these tasks.
-For example, the chatbot should answer customer questions **in the middle of** the performing account management without derailing the account management task flow:
+Although this chatbot's main function is to help customers manage their bank accounts,  it must also answer customer questions during the management process (see chat example below).

 ![A bank website chatbot answering a user question during account management](/assets/uploads/bank-1.png)

 ![A bank website chatbot answering a user question during account management](/assets/uploads/bank-2.png "The best AI chatbot should serve multi-purposes - bank chatbot")

 You want to make a chatbot for a job recruitment website.
-This chatbot will greet visitors, take job applications, and answer applicant questions.
-Your challenge is how to make a chatbot that can perform all the tasks and support the arbitrary interleaving of the tasks.
-For example, the chatbot should answer applicant questions **in the middle of** application process without derailing the application flow?
+Although this chatbot's main function is to collect job applications, it must also answer applicant questions without derailing the application process (see the chat below).

 ![An HR chatbot answering applicant questions during the process of taking the applicant application](/assets/uploads/screen-shot-2020-10-01-at-10.30.21-pm.png "The best AI chatbot should serve multi-purposes - HR chatbot")